msoe-sisyphus-sd/msoe-sis-wiki/Reports/W-W2-Status-Report.md

 # Conclusion

 Over the course of this week, we groomed our backlog after being away from this project for a while, we fixed issues we were having with the table, completed a knowledge acquisition and discussed next steps, completed two new light patterns, and planned a possible usability experiment to discover new potential features.

+# Plan for Knowledge Acquisition

+## Stuart

+* Goal: Get a better understanding of the ball movement system
+* Steps:
+    * Investigate the library Sisyphus is currently using to control the motor
+    * Write minimal code to control the ball
+    * Image a new SD card with the code
+    * Ensure that the code actually works with the current setup